-Key audit matter Key audit matter Goodwill (Refer Disclosure Note 16) (Cont'd) Future Maintainable Earnings method is based on assumptions about future maintainable earnings and earnings multiples which is based on forecasted results for future and earnings multiples of comparable similar businesses which involves uncertainties, estimates and judgements.
-Refer to the goodwill impairment critical accounting judgment and note 3(c) of the financial statements for further details. performed sensitivity analysis on key assumptions, including multiples used; and performed a detailed review of the disclosures made in the financial statements in respect of testing of goodwill for impairment in line with the requirements of applicable accounting standards.
-Valuation of trade and other receivable ( Defer to Disclosure Notes 2(d) 4(a)(ii) and Note 11) Valuation of trade and other receivable (Refer to The Group's trade and other receivables portfolio consists of amounts due from customers for advertising and other commercial income.
-At 31 December 2021, the Group's trade and other receivables balance amounted to \$2,293,949 of which \$272,615 was provided for.
+Goodwill (Refer Disclosure Note 16) (continued)

+Future Maintainable Earnings method is based on assumptions about future maintainable earnings and earnings multiples which is based on forecasted results for future and earnings multiples of comparable similar businesses which involves uncertainties, estimates and judgements.

+Refer to the goodwill impairment critical accounting judgment and note 3(c) of the financial statements for further details.

+- performed sensitivity analysis on key assumptions, including multiples used; and - performed a detailed review of the disclosures made in the financial statements in respect of testing of goodwill for impairment in line with the requirements of applicable accounting standards.

+Valuation of trade and other receivable (Refer to Disclosure Notes 3(d), 4(a)(ii) and Note 11)

+The Group's trade and other receivables portfolio consists of amounts due from customers for advertising and other commercial income.

+At 31 December 2021, the Group's trade and other receivables balance amounted to \$2,293,949 of which \$272,615 was provided for

 The Group's trade and other receivables are subject to Expected Credit Loss (ECL) impairment assessment.
 The ECL model used by the Group is based on various assumptions and estimates and is a forward-looking model.
-The COVID-19 outbreak has impacted the Group's exposure to credit risk and involved further estimation uncertainty in the determination of ECLs, particularly, in relation to forward-looking factors.
+The COVID-19 outbreak has impacted the Group's exposure to credit risk and involved further estimation uncertainty in the determination of ECLs, particularly, in relation to forwardlooking factors.

 The trade and other receivables balance is relatively significant.
 Since there is judgement surrounding estimates and assumptions incorporated in the ECL model, together with uncertainty from COVID-19 crisis and the resulting change in credit risk, valuation of trade receivables have been identified as a key audit matter.

-Disclosure Notes 3(d), 4(a)(ii) and Note 11) Our audit procedures included the following: in response to valuation of trade and other receivables: Understanding the Group's process for trade receivable collection and impairment loss provisioning.
-Assessing the methodology developed by management to assess the collective expected credit losses ensuring the model is consistent with the requirements of IFRS 9 Financial Instruments.
-Inquiring with management their views of the current and future market conditions that may impact expected customer defaults and ensuring that they have been factored into the model.
-Considered these factors to ensure they were consistent with available economic data and consistent with our understanding.
-Agreeing the model inputs to underlying records of the Group for a sample of inputs and tested on a sample basis the accuracy of the ageing classes of receivables.
-Testing the mathematical accuracy of the model by re-performing calculations.
-Inquiring with management of any disputes with customers or collection concerns that might require further consideration.
-For those receivables subject to individual assessment of impairment allowances, reviewing management's information used to assess the impairment allowance, including subsequent settlements and correspondence.
-Reviewing the financial statement disclosures in relation to credit risk and expected credit losses and determining if they were in accordance with the requirements of IFRS 9.
+Our audit procedures included the following: in response to valuation of trade and other receivables:

+- Understanding the Group's process for trade receivable collection and impairment loss provisioning. - Assessing the methodology developed by management to assess the collective expected credit losses ensuring the model is consistent with the requirements of IFRS 9 Financial Instruments. - Inquiring with management their views of the current and future market conditions that may impact expected customer defaults and ensuring that they have been factored into the model. - Considered these factors to ensure they were consistent with available economic data and consistent with our understanding. - Agreeing the model inputs to underlying records of the Group for a sample of inputs and tested on a sample basis the accuracy of the ageing classes of receivables. - Testing the mathematical accuracy of the model by re-performing calculations. - Inquiring with management of any disputes with customers or collection concerns that might require further consideration. - For those receivables subject to individual assessment of impairment allowances, reviewing management's information used to assess the impairment allowance, including subsequent settlements and correspondence. - Reviewing the financial statement disclosures in relation to credit risk and expected credit losses and determining if they were in accordance with the requirements of IFRS 9.

-To the Shareholders of Communications Fiji Limited (Cont'd)
+INDEPENDENT AUDITOR'S REPORT (continued) To the Shareholders of Communications Fiji Limited (continued)